 If you’re part of the roughly 60% of Americans who pay someone else to prepare their tax return, then there’s a good chance that you’ve had to make more than one visit to the preparer’s office because you forgot something.
 A financial advisor can also help you optimize your tax strategy to reach investing and retirement goals.
-Since preparing taxes happens only once a year, we’ve put together a little refresher to help you gather all the documents you need beforehand.
+Since preparing taxes happens only once a year, we’ve put together a checklist with five items to help you gather all the documents you need beforehand.

 Even if you’ll be returning to the same tax preparer you’ve used for years, it’s always wise to bring along some identification.
 This is especially important when you plan on requesting a refund anticipation loan (rapid refund), since preparers are required to keep a copy of your current ID on file.

 It’s always a good idea to bring Social Security cards for yourself, your spouse and any dependents rather than trying to recite them from memory.
 A mistake of even a single digit will result in your return being rejected, and that can mean a delay in getting any refund you are entitled to.